Sweet-and-Sour Cabbage and Bread Stew

 - Salt and freshly ground pepper to taste

-Preheat the oven to 300 degrees.
-Spread the bread cubes in a single layer on a baking sheet and bake until golden and crisp, about 12 to 15 minutes.
+Preheat the oven to 300 degrees F. Spread the bread cubes in a single layer on a baking sheet and bake until golden and crisp, about 12 to 15 minutes.
 Remove from the oven and set aside.

 Heat the oil in a large soup pot.
 Add the onions and garlic and sauté over medium heat until golden, about 10 minutes.

-Add the water, carrots, potatoes, cabbage, bell peppers, tomatoes, wine, paprika, and cumin.
+Add 5 cups water followed by the carrots, potatoes, cabbage, bell peppers, tomatoes, wine, paprika, and cumin.
 Bring to a rapid simmer, then lower the heat.
-Cover and simmer gently for 30 to 35 minutes, or until the vegetables are tender.
+Cover and simmer gently for 25 to 30 minutes, or until the vegetables are tender.
+Stir in the parsley and/or dill.

-Stir in the lemon juice and sugar.
+Add the lemon juice and sweetener; stir in and taste.
 There should be a subtle sweet-sour balance.
 If you’d like it to be more pronounced, add more lemon juice and/or sugar to your liking.

 Season with salt and pepper, then simmer over very low heat for 10 minutes longer.
 If time allows, let the stew stand off the heat for an hour or two, then heat through before serving.